merken/Inspiron7586/README.md

 Please follow the Dortania Guide carefully.

 Please use **ProperTree** for any modifications to your config.plist!

+### Workaround for WIFI networks that require additional login information
+Requirements:
+- Android smartphone, I have not tested this with an iPhone
+- Usb data cable

+In the rare occasion when the Intel Open Wireless driver does not want to prompt the login screen for your WiFi Access Point, you can use this workaround.

+1. Connect your Android smartphone to the Access Point.
+2. Install the HoRNDIS 9.2 package (for Catalina) from [here](/tools/HoRNDIS-9.2-catalina_install.pkg.zip)
+3. Connect your phone to your Hackintosh using a USB cable
+4. Share the phone's network using USB tethering
+5. Enjoy having your phone charging while having a stable WiFi on your Hackintosh

 ## Special thanks
 Hacker1024 (superl2) for his initial work: